udacity/ud406/2.7.01-Solution-JsonParsing/README.md

 Let's add some platforms.
 Navigate to File -> Import Resources.
 From here you can import the GigaGal assets.
 It's important to note that drag and drop doesn't work on all platforms.
 Include  `standing-right.png`, the powerup, the platform, the enemy, and the first frame of the exit portal.

 Just one step left before we can build a level from our resources.
 We need to convert our platform graphic into a 9patch.
-You can do this by dragging a platform into the scene, right clicking, and selecting "convert to 9patch.
+You can do this by dragging a platform into the scene, right clicking, and selecting "convert to NinePatch".
+If the "Convert to NinePatch" option isn't available, you can use [this tool](http://developer.android.com/tools/help/draw9patch.html) to  make your platform into a ninepatch.

 One final detail: we'll only use enemy graphic in our level as a marker.
 To actually specify that we a platform needs an enemy on it, we'll give it the identifier "Enemy".